History of the North Richland Hills Fire Department

 When the City of North Richland Hills was incorporated in 1953, it relied on volunteer firefighters as well as the surrounding city's fire departments.
 In 1958 the annexation of the town of Smithfield created the issue of ownership of the fire equipment.
 This became a heated debate due to the fact that the Smithfield volunteers personally owned the equipment and were not appreciative of having their fire vehicles just “assumed” in the annexation.
 As a show of their ownership privileges, all of the Smithfield fire vehicles were parked at a local site near Amundson and Main Street.
 This action caused the City of NRH to purchase, at a total cost of $2,500.00, eleven fire response vehicles.
 Many of these vehicles were “converted,” meaning that they had been designed for some purpose other than firefighting, but were trucks nonetheless.

 Paid Fire Service

 In 1965, the City of NRH hired the first two paid firefighters, Ray Rhine and Gene Butler.
 Ray Rhine was to later be fire chief from 1969-1970.

 In November 1969, the city hired the fourth paid firefighter and began providing 24-hour fire protection to the citizens.
 A firefighter worked 24 hours and was off for 48 hours.
 This shift schedule continues today.

-In 2013, with Stan Tinney as the Fire Chief, NRH Fire Rescue employs 90 motivated and capable firefighters and civilian employees.
+In 2013, with Stan Tinney as the Fire Chief, NRH Fire Rescue employs over 100 motivated and capable firefighters and professional staff employees.
 The North Richland Hills Fire Rescue Department remains vigilant to ensure the Fire, Rescue, Fire Prevention and Education, and Emergency Preparedness needs of the community are met in an efficient and effective manner.